 Last month we celebrated National Back to School Month by nominating teachers you felt deserves some recognition.
 With nearly 200 nominations, we wanted to thank all those who participated!
-Congrats to Gina, Christopher, and Janet!
+Say congrats to our Treat Your Teacher Winners: Gina, Christopher, and Janet!

 Our winners will each receive a Treat your Teacher bundle which includes a $20 Storiarts gift card, Commit to Lit Book Pouch, Frostbeard Studio candle, 3-month audiobook subscription to Libro.fm, and a Matcha Do About Nothing NovelTea Tin!